-The APIs are created by the service providers themselves.
-When it comes to tech companies, they handle their own APIs.
-As APIs are part of any process or solution, it is generally developed by the company itself, rather than an external entity.
+The service providers themselves create the APIs.
+When it comes to tech companies, they handle their APIs.
+As APIs are part of any process or solution, they are generally developed by the company rather than an external entity.

 Through the design of the APIs, companies can decide which data or information to make public.
-They also define the parameters and the times an API can be called by a requested.
+They also define the parameters and the times an API can be called by request.

-API acts as a bridge between different services, and it is an integral part of the web.
+API acts as a bridge between different services and is an integral part of the web.
 APIs are not only limited to big companies or platforms.
 Any developer can provide APIs to enhance the functionality of their app and provide access to others.

 Connected World Through API

-AliExpress, for example, has a cleverly built tracking system that can track deliverables throughout the different service providers.
+AliExpress, for example, has a cleverly built tracking system to track deliverables throughout the different service providers.
 The key here is to provide a unifying experience to the end-user.

 Booking an airplane is another excellent example of how API has connected the world.
 Once you input all your requirements on an airplane booking platform — the service then uses the different airplane APIs to grab the current data.
 It shows you the availability, price, and other key information required to make the decision.
 Once you choose the flight and book it, the same APIs are responsible for sending the data back to the original servers.
 It is a network of connectivity that is made possible with the use of API.